sourcegraph/sourcegraph-public-snapshot/doc/dev/getting-started/deprecated_quickstart.md

+# DEPRECATED Quickstart without `sg setup`

+The following instructions are from our old quickstart guide before we had `sg setup` guiding new users through the setup process.

+This guide is kept here until we're sure that `sg setup` is stable.

-# Quickstart step 2: Install dependencies
+## Install dependencies

 Sourcegraph has the following dependencies: